jeanbourgain8/jeanbourgain8.github.io/output/posts/Blogsite/2023-03-03-10:15:45/index.md

 ### 4.1 Theoretical Economics $\succcurlyeq$ Theoretical CS

-After spending some time working on projects till Jun'2019 in resolving the dilemma of my future pursuit between Theory & Applied aspects of Machine Learning, I have realised that my inclination was more towards Theory.
+After spending some time working on projects till Jun'2019 in resolving the dilemma of my future pursuit between Theory & Applied aspects of Machine Learning (for more details check [this post](link://slug/2023-02-23-17:38:35)), I have realised that my inclination was more towards Theory.
 Since then, I've been exploring (briefly) theory in different areas apart from Machine Learning within the Computer Science (Algorithmic Game Theory, Approximation Algos, Graph Theory & Combinatorics etc.), keeping myself updated with the new materials, directions and trends.

 <details>
 <summary> [Click to Expand] <strong>Some professors I follow in Computer Science</strong></summary>